strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==
+= 1.1.1 - 2020-08-12 =
+* BUG FIX: Resolved issue where !!donation!! email variable would not be replaced if user did not donate.

 = 1.1 - 2020-08-12 =
 * FEATURE: Added !!donation!! email template variable.
 * BUG FIX/ENHANCEMENT: Now only starting sessions on checkout page, which resolves warning from Site Health tool.